 Students have a chance of serving in leadership roles at class and school levels.
-Persons so chosen will be relieved of these positions if deemed through their actions to be unfit as role models.
+Leadership training is provided to student leaders by the Student AffairsCoordinator.
+Students chosen to lead will be relieved of these positions if deemed through their actions to be unfit as role models.